mottzi/Vapor-Mist/MACRO_USAGE.md

 Mist provides Swift macros to automatically generate `contextExtras()` implementations for your models.
 This eliminates boilerplate and makes it trivial to add computed properties to your template contexts.

+The `@ExtraContext` attribute is a marker macro that works with `@ExtraContextProvider` to identify which computed properties should be included in the template context.

 ## Requirements

 - Swift 6.0+